 • Motor Nerves – These nerves control the movement of all muscles under conscious control, such as those used for walking, grasping things, talking, and general movement.

-• Sensory Nerves – These nerves transmit information such as the feeling of a light touch, temperature, pain, sharpness, dullness, and other sensations.
+• Sensory Nerves – These nerves transmit information such as the feeling of a light touch, temperature, pain, sharpness, dullness, heat, cold and other sensations.

 • Autonomic Nerves – These nerves control organs to regulate activities that people do not control consciously, such as breathing, digesting food, and heart and gland functions.